eaverdeja/eduardo-verdeja-resume/content/about/content.md

 This portfolio was built with GatsbyJS and is based on the [Universal Starter](https://github.com/fabe/gatsby-universal).

 This is my first personal site and I plan to keep it growing by adding a posts section and documenting my life on the software industry.
+Testing the CircleCI + Surge Integration!

 > Kudos for GatsbyJS for creating a fantastic experience for website building!